-The 2026 Nonprofit Digital Infrastructure Imperative: Strategic Architecture for Mission Multiplication
+The 2026 Nonprofit Digital Infrastructure Imperative: From Overhead to Mission Infrastructure

 Nonprofit Digital Infrastructure Assessment Framework: The 2026 Maturity Rubric

-Before architecting solutions, nonprofit leaders must evaluate current capabilities against five dimensions of digital maturity: integration architecture health, zero-trust security posture, AI-readiness, accessibility compliance, and automation maturity.
-Unlike generic IT audits, this evaluation examines how technology enables mission impact while quantifying technical debt accumulation that drains resources.
+Before architecting solutions, leaders must evaluate current capabilities across five dimensions of digital maturity: integration architecture health, zero-trust security posture with specific budget thresholds, AI-readiness with 2026 governance templates, accessibility compliance, and automation maturity.

 The Five-Dimension Assessment Scorecard